roadmaus/drunken_bishop/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project incorporates elements of Manfred Touron's "drunken-bishop" algorithm (https://github.com/moul/drunken-bishop).
+This work is licensed under the MIT License.
+See the LICENSE file for more details.